How to not go to jail, get kicked out of college, or get fined tens of thousands of dollars or more

 On college application: automatic rejection

-In an academic setting: suspension or expulsion, risk to your reputation.
+In an academic setting: suspension or expulsion, a risk to your reputation.

 Being sued for using someone else’s copyrighted work.